GaraziLS/UML-Apuntes/Intro.md

 Here we can find these types of diagrams:

 * *** Activity ***: Activity diagrams are to behavioral diagrams the same as class diagrams to structural ones.
 It shows the workflow of a client's decisions, showing all the possible outcomes.
-It's composed by these elements: Initial state or start point, Activity/action state, action flow, decisions and branching, guards, and final state or end points.
+It's composed by these elements: Initial state or start point, Activity/action state, action flow, decisions and branching, guards, final state or end points, and swim lanes.

 ![activity diagram](https://s3-us-west-2.amazonaws.com/devcamp-pictures/UML+images/Screen+Shot+2017-10-13+at+10.18.53+AM.png)